Rudra-ravi/wednesday/README.md

 # Wednesday: AI-Powered Robotic Arm Controller

 This project enables controlling a servo-driven robotic arm (or similar device) connected to a Raspberry Pi using natural language commands processed by Google's Gemini AI.
+It leverages the **Model Context Protocol (MCP)** for standardized communication between the client application and the server running on the Raspberry Pi.

 ## Project Overview